fnavarr/mcqgen/README.md

 CREATE AND PYTHON VIRTUAL ENVIRONMENT AND PROJECT STRUCTURE

-1. First step is to create the folder project using Power Sell or Git Bass command windows:  mkdir folder
+1. First step is to create the folder project using Power Shell or Git Bash command windows:  mkdir folder
 2. Go to the created folder:  cd folder
 3. Invoke VS Code:   code .
 4. In VS Code open the terminal, recommended use Git Bash as terminal.